COVID-19 proxalutamide trial in Brazil: Aftermath

 Brazil's National Ethics Commission on Research (CONEP) found that 200 people died after undergoing the study and at least 40 deaths were hidden in the study's conclusions.
 The consent form handed to the study's patients omitted the risk of birth defects and other potential injuries from the procedures, according to the commission.
-It was later reported that the patients, some of which were hospitalised in intensive care units at the time, trusted the doctors participating in the study because they were desperate for a COVID-19 treatment or cure for their relatives or themselves, as the region was hit the hardest in the world at the time the study was being conducted and the entire local healthcare system had collapsed due to a major surge in COVID-19 cases.
+It was later reported that the patients, some of which were hospitalised in intensive care units at the time, trusted the doctors participating in the study because they were desperate for a COVID-19 treatment or cure for their relatives or themselves, as the entire local healthcare system was under severe strain due to a major surge in COVID-19 cases.

 After the study's preprint was published in June 2021, several scientists warned it was deeply flawed and a Brazilian research ethics commission opened an investigation into it.
 Science Magazine also reported that Applied Biology, a Californian hair loss company, where Cadegiani is a clinical director, teamed up with Kintor Pharmaceuticals, proxalutamide's manufacturer based in China.
 Additionally, UNESCO office for Latin America and Caribbean found the way the study was conducted is "alarming" and that several gross ethics violations were committed.
 It said the study could be one of the gravest ethical scientific misconduct in the region's history and urged an investigation into the case.

 On September 2, 2021, Brazil's health regulator Anvisa suspedend the prescription, usage and importation of proxalutamide in the country, and opened a separate probe about the study.
 On September 3, 2021, a criminal complaint was filed before Brazil's Public Prosecutor office in order to investigate the actions taken during the study as well as the consequences of it, including the patients deaths.

 On June 27, 2022, academic journal Frontiers in Medicine retracted the mentioned study it had initially published in July 2021.
 Similarly, the BMJ Case Reports journal issued another article based on the same study and authored by Cadegiani an expression of concern, and later issued a retraction.
 On August 25, 2022, Brazilian Federal Police carried out several search and seizure warrants against public officials, doctors and researchers who led proxalutamide trials in the Brazilian southern state of Rio Grande do Sul and elsewhere in the country.
 Although no names of the suspects targeted by the operation were revealed, Cadegiani said on his social media that his house and clinic were raided by the police.

 In August 2022 Brazilian Federal prosecutors charged two researchers who ran the medical trial in two separate civil lawsuits as well as three hospital officials who reportedly aided them.
 The defendants can be fined in at least R$10 million (about US$1,917,582) in both suits if convicted.